How to stay in control of your event registration

 Event reminders are OK!

-Sometimes, the response rate to your invitation is not as high as you hoped.
+Sometimes, the response rate to your event invitation is not as high as you hoped.
 There are many possible reasons for this.
 Maybe the subject wasn’t catchy enough, the timing was not perfect or your respondents missed it because of email overload.
 No worries; just send an event reminder after 1 or 2 weeks.
-Save yourself a lot of time and use appropriate software (like Momice), that allows you to do this with a few simple clicks.
+Save yourself a lot of time and use appropriate event software, that allows you to do this with a few simple clicks.

 TIP: make sure you enable the invitee to cancel the event!
 This will save the effort of sending event reminders to those who can’t come.